 This course is designed to review some of the major directions and debates in classical and contemporary social thought, while also aiming to develop an understanding of the ways in which theory and methods interact.
+The ways in which epistemological, ontological, political, ethical, and This course is designed to review some of the major directions and debates in classical and contemporary social thought, while also aiming to develop an understanding of the ways in which theory and methods interact.
 The ways in which epistemological, ontological, political, ethical, and logical issues are imbricated with all research will be explored.
-Students will be given the opportunity to develop and defend a critical and self-reflexive theoretical position to inform their major research paper.
+Students will be given the opportunity to develop and defend a critical and self- reflexive theoretical position.
 The particular theoretical debates covered in this course will vary from year to year and will be informed by student research interests and by the particular elective topics covered in any given year.

 The methodological issues and strategies associated with a wide variety of qualitative sociological methods such as institutional ethnography, autoethnography, ethnomethodology, interviewing, participatory action research, historical sociological research, and critical discourse analysis, are explored.
-Students will be given the opportunity to develop and defend the particular methodological positions and strategies that they will employ in their major research paper.
+Students will be given the opportunity to develop and defend particular methodological positions and strategies.

-This course will provide students with the opportunity to work on a proposal for their Major Research Paper with a focus, in particular, on the development of a literature review for their research project.
-Students will have an opportunity to present and discuss their work at several stages of development.
-The seminar will also provide a forum for guest speakers and for presentation and discussion of matters students will encounter in future graduate studies or later work as professional sociologists.
+This course is a student driven independent study based on 39 hours of attendance and participation in university and community pro-seminars and workshops.
+This course will also provide a forum for guest speakers and for presentation and discussion of matters students will encounter in future graduate studies or later work as professional sociologists.
 Topics covered will include grant writing, scholarship application processes and proposals, graduate school application policies, publishing, teaching, and career development.
-Graded on a pass/fail basis.
+Graded on a pass/fail basis, the course will result in the creation of a professionalization portfolio demonstrating the learning competences the student acquired through the course.

 Focusing on flows of temporary international labour migration, this course will examine the power relations in these temporary spaces and the impacts of these flows on communities of origin and destination.
 Through reference to particular forms of temporary international movements this course will provide an in-depth look at the power relations within these movements which are mediated by race, gender and class.
 Attention will be paid to the impact of globalization on these movements, and the effects of these movements in terms of development and social change.